 A big part of pet proofing your home is keeping things out of reach.
 Many pets will chew on anything they find around (your favorite shoes, that cashmere throw), especially when they're young.
 The solution: Don't leave anything around that you don't want chewed.
 And distract your pet with his own chewy toys.
 Stash them in a laundry basket, canvas bin, or decorative basket, if you so choose.
 Your dog won't care.

-One swipe of Fido's tail over a low table, and your collection is shards only.
+One swipe of Fido's tail over a low table, and your collection of decorative glass figures is nothing but shards.
 Protect your valuables (and your pet) by keeping collectibles and breakables out of the way or in rooms where your pet doesn't go.
 Take your animal's agility into consideration; cats are notorious for reaching high places.

 Here's a key pet safety tip: Your furry friends will absorb—through their paws—whatever you use to clean your floors and other surfaces.
 Bleach and other strong chemicals are highly irritating and toxic.
 Opt for vinegar-and-water rinses instead.
 (They're also better for you and the environment!)
 Keep all cleaners up high or in a secured cabinet where Mr. Nosy can't get into the bottles.